stormliucong/5hmc_NGS_pipeline/README.md

 (3) Number of jobs submitted in the same time (program_running_PE150.sh)

 The detailed paramters for each step and corresponding shell scripts are stored in program_module.
+Ths script could be modified to process RNA-seq data and SNP calling.
+Using the module in RNA-seq and exome-seq.